ebenezer2015/Udacity-Data-Engineering-Capstone-Project/README.md

 ## Project Datasets
 Udacity has provided the following Datasets for this project:
-- **I94 Immigration Data:** This data comes from the US National Tourism and Trade Office.
+- **I94 Immigration Data:** This dataset is from the US National Tourism and Trade Office.
 [This](https://travel.trade.gov/research/reports/i94/historical/2016.html) is where the data comes from.
 There's a sample file so you can take a look at the data in csv format before reading it all in.
 - **World Temperature Data:** This dataset came from Kaggle.
 You can read more about it [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).
 - **U.S. City Demographic Data:** This data comes from OpenSoft.
 You can read more about it [here](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/).
 - **Airport Code Table:** This is a simple table of airport codes and corresponding cities.
 It comes from [here](https://datahub.io/core/airport-codes#data).